Excessive Heat Warning issued for Los Angeles County Inland Coast including Downtown Los Angeles by NWS - NewsBreak

 Excessive Heat Warning issued for Orange County Inland by NWS

-Effective: 2022-09-27 03:58:00 PDT Expires: 2022-09-28 20:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2022-09-28 06:02:00 PDT Expires: 2022-09-28 20:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
-This is especially true during warm or hot weather when car interiors can reach lethal temperatures in a matter of minutes.
 Take extra precautions if you work or spend time outside.
-When possible, reschedule strenuous activities to early morning or evening.
+When possible reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
-Wear light weight and loose fitting clothing when possible and drink plenty of water.
-Target Area: Orange County Inland EXCESSIVE HEAT WARNING REMAINS IN EFFECT UNTIL 8 PM PDT WEDNESDAY * WHAT...Dangerously hot conditions with temperatures up to 96. * WHERE...Orange County Inland Areas. * WHEN...Until 8 PM PDT Wednesday. * IMPACTS...Extreme heat will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.
+Wear lightweight and loose fitting clothing when possible.
+To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
+Anyone overcome by heat should be moved to a cool and shaded location.
+Heat stroke is an emergency!
+Call 9 1 1.
+Target Area: Orange County Inland EXCESSIVE HEAT WARNING REMAINS IN EFFECT UNTIL 8 PM PDT THIS EVENING * WHAT...Dangerously hot conditions with temperatures up to 95. * WHERE...Orange County Inland Areas County. * WHEN...Until 8 PM PDT this evening. * IMPACTS...Extreme heat will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.

 Comments / 0